Professor of International Economics

 WTO Dispute Settlement Data Set

 Petros C. Mavroidis and I have compiled an extensive data set on the Dispute Settlement system of the WTO.
-The data set comprises approximately 67 000 observations on legal and administrative aspects of all WTO disputes initiated since the inception of the WTO 1 January 1995 till the end of July 2011.
+The data set comprises almost 50 000 observations on legal and administrative aspects of all 507 WTO disputes initiated since the inception of the WTO 1 January 1995 to May 2016.
 The data set tracks each dispute from the initial Request for Consultations, through adjudication, and implementation.
-The data set, and the document “User’s Guide” describing the structure of the data, can be found at the World Bank website.
+The data set, and the document “User’s Guide” describing the structure of the data, can be found at the Global Governance Program website.

 Legal and Economic Principles of World Trade Law

 Petros C. Mavroidis and I have been Co-Chief Reporters for the American Law Institute project Legal and Economic Principles of World Trade Law.
 In this long-run project, economists and lawyers jointly analyze the WTO Agreement and the case law from its Dispute Settlement system.
-To date, approximately 90 WTO disputes have been analyzed by dyads of economists and lawyers.
+To date, over 100 WTO disputes have been analyzed by dyads of economists and lawyers.
+The project is now run under the auspices of the Global Governance Program, European University Institute, Florence, with Chad Bown and Petros C. Mavroidis as project leaders.

 Email: A@B where A is henrik.horn and B is econ-law.se